 The topic for this page was an obvious choice to have you consider looking for interesting variations that make these figurines “rare” and therefore, perhaps more desirable due in part to the fewer number available to be searched out and find a prominent place in your collection.
 In Robert Miller’s book “Hummels 1978-1998, 20 Years of “Miller on Hummel” Columns As Published In Collectors News“, a great percentage of the questions people asked him in his news column were about variations of the figurines they came across.
 Here are a few I ran across which were available when the article was written on that item.
+There are also many more since the publication date that have shown up and some are illustrated below.
 Keep a good eye out for some of these and many more that are a little different from the usual.
 You may find that one-of-a-kind just waiting for you to purchase.

 HUM 6 – Sensitive Hunter